DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Preprocess Changes

 To validate user input or prevent user actions, add the [ConfirmationDialog](../reference/confirmation-dialog.md) plugin.
 If added, the dialog opens on delete an appointment and cancel appointment changes events.
-If you do not want dialog to open on cancel appointment changes events, use `doNotOpenOnCancel` property, as shown in the demo below.
+If you do not want the dialog to open on cancel appointment changes events, use `doNotOpenOnCancel` property, as shown in the demo below.
 To not open the dialog on delete events, use `doNotOpenOnDeete` property.

 .embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })